 The reasons for using artificial nails can be plenty.
 Some might want to look chic and sharp, while others might face problems in growing nails.
 The reasons may be many, but the solution is the same, artificial nails.

 There are mainly three different types of artificial nails, namely acrylic nails, gel nails, and silk nails.
 Now let us discuss each of these types in detail.

 In this, your nail technician will mix a monomer liquid with a polymer powder and brush the mixture onto your nails.
-Usually, this is done on the entire nails, but it can also be done on the tips of your nails to extend your nails.
+Usually, this is done on the entire nail, but You can also do it on the tips of your nails to extend your nails.
 The mixture hardens as it is exposed to air.

-There might be a strong, pungent smell during the application process due to the presence of chemicals, but it is not harmful.
+There might be a strong, pungent smell during the application process due to chemicals, but it is not harmful.

 Acrylics grow with your nails over time, and it requires routine filling every two to three weeks.
 It should be done in a salon by a professional where the technician will gently file down the acrylic edge closest to the nail bed then fill the space between the nail bed and existing acrylic nails.

-The removal of acrylic nails is quite simple when you want to get your acrylic nails removed, consult your technician, and they will remove it quite easily by soaking your nails in nail polish remover for 10-15 minutes.
+The removal of acrylic nails is quite simple.
+When you want to get your acrylic nails removed, consult your technician, and they will remove them quite easily by soaking your nails in nail polish remover for 10-15 minutes.
 However, if you accidentally get your nails caught in anything, then it might be risky.
 Your whole nail can get removed from the nail bed.

 After the application, your technician might ask you to put your nails under UV lights for the product to harden.
 The process generally takes 2 minutes, and there is no our during the application process.
 The maintenance process is similar to acrylic nails.